pubkey/rxdb/docs-src/replication-p2p.md

 ## Live replications

-P2P replication is always live because there can not be a one-time sync when it is always possible to have new Peers that join  the pool.
-Therefore you cannot set the `live` option like in the other replication plugins.
+P2P replication is **always live** because there can not be a one-time sync when it is always possible to have new Peers that join  the pool.
+Therefore you cannot set the `live: false` option like in the other replication plugins.

 ## Signaling Server

-The simple-peer connection handler needs a [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling).
-Creating a signaling server is pretty easy and can be done in a few lines of code, like in the following example:
+For P2P replication to work with the RxDB P2P Replication Plugin, a [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) is required.
+The signaling server helps peers discover each other and establish connections.

+Creating a basic signaling server is straightforward.
+The provided example uses 'socket.io' for WebSocket communication.
+However, in production, you'd want to create a more robust signaling server with authentication and additional logic to suit your application's needs.

+Here is a quick example implementation of a signaling server that can be used with the connection handler from `getConnectionHandlerSimplePeer()`:

 ```ts
 export async function startSignalingServer(port: number): Promise<string> {